rawatanimesh/portfolio-website-dark-light-themes/README.md

 # Responsive Personal Portfolio Website
-A great professional looking personal website for your development portfolio.
+A great professional looking personal website for your to showcase your development portfolio.

 ## Feature List and Screenshots
 ### [Visit Website](https://animesh-rawat.web.app/)